 Accounting 1 is intended for transfer students.
-All others should consider taking Accounting 21 with Accounting 41.
+All others should consider taking Accounting 21 with Accounting 41 and Accounting 22 with Accounting 42.

 Students learn fundamental accounting principles and concepts.
-Accounting 1 is intended for transfer students.
 Includes analysis and recording of various business transactions in the journals and ledgers; preparation of basic financial statements of service and merchandising firms; detailed study of accounting for cash, receivables, inventory, plant assets including depreciation; intangible assets and amortization; payables payroll and related payroll taxes.